Kunal-Pere/AWS_Automated-Cloud-Web-Server-Scaling-with-Load-Balancing-and-Domain-Routing/Route53.md

 * ### Now copy the record name as showing below and check it on instance that our traffic is going on both the server or not.
-Because we have used alias as loadbalncer and we have provided DNS of loadbalancer in alias.
+Because we have used alias as loadbalncer and we have provided DNS of loadbalancer in alias as shown in above screenshot.

   * ### use below command to check that we can access both server or not.

         curl my_project.apache_nginx

 ![image](https://github.com/Kunal-Pere/AWS_Automated-Cloud-Web-Server-Scaling-with-Load-Balancing-and-Domain-Routing/assets/157100045/75b8064e-d5ea-4d02-ac79-649f56f370f7)